nghin/vacsf.org.dev/pages/bible-study/Meditations/Mortify-the-deeds-of-the-body.md

 ### How to put to death the deeds of the flesh

 Paul does show us how to pass from death to life: by putting to death the deeds of the flesh, or the body.
 But is this really good news, because it sounds no different from the first part of the verse?
 How do you put to death, or mortify, the deeds of the flesh?
-Everyone who still live in the flesh will walk by the flesh, and no one who is still alive can put to death the deeds of his flesh.
+Everyone who still lives in the flesh will walk by the flesh, and no one who is still alive can put to death the deeds of his flesh.

 And yet we know we're already dead, hence the deeds of our flesh are already dead.

-> 3 Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his <u>death</u>?
-4 Therefore we are <u>buried</u> with him by baptism into death (Romans 6:3-4)
+> <sup>3</sup> Know ye not, that so many of us as were baptized into Jesus Christ were baptized into his <u>death</u>?  <sup>4</sup> Therefore we are <u>buried</u> with him by baptism into death (Romans 6:3-4)

 Though we're not practically dead, we're counted as dead by the virtue of Christ's substitutionary death on the cross.
 There are so many spiritual blessings that became ours through Christ including being dead and buried with Him.